-- Toggles the visibility of the object in the 3D View.
-V will toggle this property for any objects that are selected in the Outliner.
+Toggles the visibility of the object in the 3D Viewport.

 - Selectability (mouse cursor icon)

-- This is useful for if you have placed something in the scene and do not want to accidentally select it when working on something else.
-S will toggle this property for any objects that are selected in the Outliner.
+This is useful for if you have placed something in the scene and do not want to accidentally select it when working on something else.

 - Rendering (camera icon)

-- This will still keep the object visible in the scene, but it will be ignored by the renderer.
-R will toggle this property for any objects that are selected in the Outliner.
+This will still keep the object visible in the scene, but it will be ignored by the renderer.
+Usually used by support objects that help modeling and animation yet do not belong in the final images.

 The editors header has a select menu that let you filter what the Outliner should show.
 It helps to narrow the list of objects so that you can find things quickly and easily.

-- Shows everything the Outliner can display (in all scenes, all layers, etc.).
+Shows everything the Outliner can display (in all scenes, all view layers, etc.).

 - Blender File